On this page

 - 2018 Supreme Court judgment – in accordance with the respective views of O’Regan and Ellen France J and William Young J, the Court found that the South Taranaki District Council has legal authority to fluoridate the water supplies in Patea and Waverley and that power is not constrained by s 11 of the Bill of Rights Act.

-Directions to fluoridate 14 local authorities
+Directions to fluoridate issued to 14 local authorities

 Local authority | Water supply | Serviced population | Compliance date |